 How Is Hoarding Disorder Treated?

 Treatment of hoarding disorder usually involves psychotherapy.
-Cognitive behavioral therapy (CBT) is the most commonly used therapeutic approach.
-This type of therapy focuses on teaching the sufferer to recognize the thought patterns that underlie their hoarding behaviors.
+Cognitive-behavioral therapy (CBT) is the most commonly used therapeutic approach.
+This type of therapy teaches the sufferer to recognize the thought patterns that underlie their hoarding behaviors.
 When the sufferer is able to identify the problematic thought patterns, CBT teaches them strategies to cope with the thoughts without resorting to hoarding behavior.

 Treatment may also include having the sufferer take steps to declutter their living spaces under the guidance of a therapist or other professional.
 The sufferer will also be encouraged to develop a plan for future organization and removal of clutter on their own.

-No medication is approved for treatment of hoarding disorder.
-Sometimes sufferers might be prescribed medications to treat associated disorders.
+No medication is approved for the treatment of hoarding disorder.
+However, sufferers might sometimes be prescribed medications to treat associated conditions.
 The most common example is the use of selective serotonin reuptake inhibitors (SSRIs) to treat depression or anxiety.

 How Does Hoarding Disorder Progress?

-Left untreated, hoarding disorder can eventually lead to a situation in which the physical, mental, and social health of the sufferer is at extreme risk.
+Left untreated, hoarding disorder can eventually lead to a situation where the sufferer’s physical, mental, and social health is placed at extreme risk.

 Potential long-term effects of hoarding include: